vildozo/serenity-starter/README.md

  2. Docker
     - If you are on Mac I'd recommend [Docker Toolbox](https://www.docker.com/products/docker-toolbox) over Docker for Mac.
 Docker for Mac seems to hang and crash a lot.
  3. Maven 3.x
+ 4. There is a private WebPT internal maven repository that you must be able to connect to.
+As long as you are connected to the WebPT VPN you should be able to access it and maven should be able to pull in the projects it needs.

 ## Execution

+Basic execution is done with the Maven 'verify' command.
+So in it's simplest form you would just execute:

+    mvn clean verify

 Properties and Profiles are used in this project to allow it to execute tests with flexible configuration.
 You can request any profile, or override any property on the command line.